History of South Australia: Limited self-government

 Saint Mary Mackillop co-founded the Sisters of St Joseph of the Sacred Heart in rural South Australia in 1866.
 Dedicated to the education of the children of the poor, it was the first religious order to be founded by an Australian.
 Mackillop established schools, orphanages and welfare institutions throughout the colonies.
-She became the first Australian to be honoured by canonisation as a saint of the Roman Catholic Church in 2010.
+She became the first Australian to be canonised as a saint of the Roman Catholic Church in 2010.

 During John McDouall Stuart's 1862 expedition to the north coast of Australia he discovered 200,000 km2 of grazing territory to the west of Lake Torrens and Lake Eyre.
 Stuart succeeded in traversing Central Australia from south to north.
 His expedition mapped out the route which was later followed by the Australian Overland Telegraph Line.
 South Australia was made responsible for the administration of the Northern Territory, which was previously part of New South Wales.

 In 1877, it became the first part of the British Empire to legalise Trade Unions and in 1891, four United Labor Party candidates were elected to Parliament, becoming the first endorsed Labor members in Australia.

-In the 1890s Australia was affected by a severe economic depression.
+In the 1890s, Australia was affected by a severe economic depression.
 Financial institutions in Melbourne and banks in Sydney closed.
 The national fertility rate fell and immigration was reduced to a trickle.
 The value of South Australia's exports nearly halved.
-Drought and poor harvests from 1884 compounded the problems with some families leaving for Western Australia.
+Drought and poor harvests from 1884 compounded the problems, with some families leaving for Western Australia.
 Adelaide was not as badly hit as the larger gold-rush cities of Sydney and Melbourne, and silver and lead discoveries at Broken Hill provided some relief.